sigmundfrerard/sigmundfrerard/README.md

              <p align="left">Hi!!
 I'm tord, i use it/pup pronouns and am a queer boy, i enjoy being social <3 I have BPD and struggle with communication, Sometimes if u start talking to me ill poof, sorry. ur free to come up to me again if ud like.
 I don't bite,,  </p>
         </td>
         <td>
-            <p align="right"> C+H encouraged, Please talk to me esp if we have common interests!! <b>im okay with anyone interacting with me, but if you are under 16 please do not try to talk abt DoL with me if you know what it is.</b></p>
+            <p align="right">Regarding my Angel Dust pony, please know i ship radiodust very seriously and have since i was like.
+12... anyone is free to interact, and i normally wont go out of my way to interact wuth others unprompted as to avoid ppl being upset due to my ship.
+No ships make me uncomfortable!! please int hehe</p>
         </td>
         </tr>
     <td>DOL, Gravity Falls, X-Men, Clinical Trial & Hazbin Hotel is my main ponies, but i also really love a lot of other stuff,, </td>
-    <td><p align="right">Regarding my Angel Dust pony, please know i ship radiodust very seriously and have since i was like.
-12... anyone is free to interact, and i normally wont go out of my way to interact wuth others unprompted as to avoid ppl being upset due to my ship.
-No ships make me uncomfortable!! please int hehe</p></td>
+    <td><p align="right"> C+H encouraged, Please talk to me esp if we have common interests!! <b>im okay with anyone interacting with me, but if you are under 16 please do not try to talk abt DoL with me if you know what it is.</b></p></td>
 </tr>
 </table>
   <hr class="solid">